rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 #### Unique Identifier

 Each user engaging with a Virtual is assigned a unique identifier.
-This identifier is pivotal for maintaining conversation continuity and user specificity.
+This identifier is what keeps conversation continuity and user specificity.

 ### Voice Core